-view that the application to the general coordinator of the remuneration corresponding to that of a trainer with a degree was appropriate to the type of course which was the subject of the vocational training operation in question.
-The use of a higher rate, such as that applicable to a trainer who is a university professor or holds a doctorate, is not reasonable or appropriate having regard to the subject-matter of the courses given, which did not justify general coordination being carried out by a person of such a level since they concerned electronic publishing techniques, computer-based secretarial skills, database systems analysis and programming, tapestry, bakery, sales techniques and office systems.
+The Court finds that the Commission cannot be criticised for having taken the view that the application to the general coordinator of the remuneration corresponding to that of a trainer with a degree was appropriate to the type of course which was the subject of the vocational training operation in question.
+The use of a higher rate, such as that applicable to a trainer who is a university professor or holds a doctorate, is not reasonable or appropriate having regard to the subject-matter of the courses given, which did not justify general coordination being carried out by a person of such a level since they concerned administrative techniques of office systems, sales techniques, computer-based taxation and computer-based business management.